Shell says North Sea oil pipeline still leaking

 Alex Salmond, leader of the Scottish regional government, told the BBC around 100 tonnes of oil, around 750 barrels, had leaked into the sea.

-This compares with almost 5 million barrels spilled into the Gulf of Mexico by BP's leaking Macondo well last year.
+This compares with almost 5 million barrels spilt into the Gulf of Mexico by BP's leaking Macondo well last year.

 The Anglo Dutch oil major first revealed the leak late on Friday but a spokesman said on Saturday it had been detected two days earlier.